 Dario won the Oscar, Golden Globe and Ivor Novello Award in the Best Original Score category for the award-winning Working Title film ‘Atonement’, for which he also won the World Soundtrack Award and was BAFTA nominated.
 He was also nominated for a Classical Brit Award in the Soundtrack Of The Year category for ‘Atonement’.

-Dario’s most recent collaboration with Joe Wright was on the film ‘Anna Karenina’.
-For this, Dario was nominated for an Academy Award, BAFTA and Golden Globe for Best Original Score, and in May 2013, he won the Ivor Novello Award for Best Original Film Score for ‘Anna Karenina’.
+Dario’s collaboration with Joe Wright on the film ‘Anna Karenina’ led to his nomination for an Academy Award, BAFTA and Golden Globe for Best Original Score, and in May 2013, he won the Ivor Novello Award for Best Original Film Score for ‘Anna Karenina’.

-Dario’s Voyager Violin Concerto recently had its world premiere in Brisbane, Australia, performed by the Queensland Symphony Orchestra as part of a spectacular event combining science, music, voice, and film titled ‘Journey Through The Cosmos’.
+During 2014 Dario’s ‘Voyager’ Violin Concerto also had its world premiere in Brisbane, Australia, performed by the Queensland Symphony Orchestra as part of a spectacular event combining science, music, voice, and film titled ‘Journey Through The Cosmos’.
 The piece was featured alongside a lecture given by Professor Brian Cox and has since gone on to be performed by the Swedish Radio Symphony Orchestra, conducted by Daniel Harding and featuring highly acclaimed violinist Jack Liebeck.

 In 2017, Dario continued his working relationship with Joe Wright on ‘Darkest Hour’, he has also recently finished scoring Paul King’s ‘Paddington 2’.